 Sister Dennis Frandrup Artist Residency

-Studios include: papermaking, printmaking, darkrooms (silver and handmade), Mac lab (including scanners, inkjet printers), video editing lab, photo studio, ceramics studio, woodshop, book arts studio, and sculpture located on both both campuses of College of St. Benedict and Saint John's University.
+papermaking, printmaking, darkrooms (silver and handmade), Mac lab (including scanners, inkjet printers), video editing lab, photo studio, ceramics studio, woodshop, book arts studio, and sculpture located on both both campuses of College of Saint Benedict and Saint John’s University.

 Visiting artists will be housed in an apartment at the Collegeville Institute near the campus of Saint John’s University.